-This section contains lists of geological and geophysical reports available from the Canada-Nova Scotia Offshore Petroleum Board for the Call for Bids NS17-1 area in the Nova Scotia offshore.
+This section contains lists of non-confidential geological and geophysical reports available from the Canada-Nova Scotia Offshore Petroleum Board for the Call for Bids NS18-3 areas in the Nova Scotia offshore.
 As well, relevant environmental assessment and GIS information is listed for each parcel.

 Disclosure of Technical Data

 Sections 122 and 121, respectively of the federal and provincial legislation deal with the confidentiality and disclosure of information provided for the purposes of the legislation.

 Information or documentation in respect of an exploratory well is held confidential for two years following the well termination date.
 The following confidentiality period for a delineation well is two years following the termination date of the discovery well on the same prospect, or 90 days following the well termination date of the delineation well, whichever is longer.
 For a development well, the confidentiality period is two years following the termination date of the discovery well on the same prospect, or 60 days following the termination date of the development well, whichever is longer.
 General information on a well, including its name, operator, classification, location, identity of the drilling unit, depth, and operation status of the drilling program may be obtained from the Board on a current basis.